 Go here for: Seasonal menus and an A+ soundtrack

 They take provenance seriously at Suzie Q, with free range eggs and meat, local juices, native honey and coffee from Dukes Coffee Roasters in Melbourne.
 They also take their music seriously.
-There are records for sale and the soundtrack here is perfect for daytime sancking.
+There are records for sale and the soundtrack here is perfect for daytime snacking.

 Sometimes you drag yourself to a café to cure a hangover with bacon, and other times brunch is an event, which is when you go to Bills.
 Dress up, aim for one of the window seats and embrace a little breakfast cocktail – everyone is doing it here so you’ll get no side eye.
 This is the number one spot for American style-brunching with booze, where your perfectly poached eggs are served in a light, bright, elegant space and white awnings keep the sun off the footpath tables.

 You'll find Bourke Street Bakeries right across Sydney, but its flagship is in the centre of Surry Hills.
-The corner bakery is never empty – locals file in at 7am for olive oil loaves, at midday for a beef brisket pie accompanied by iced chocolate milk and at 3pm for an afternoon caffeine hit (and it's worth noting they are open till 6pm, making it one of the few places in Surry Hills that you can get a late arvo latte).
+The corner bakery is never empty – locals file in at 7am for olive oil loaves, at midday for a beef brisket pie accompanied by chocolate milk and at 3pm for an afternoon caffeine hit (and it's worth noting they are open till 6pm, making it one of the few places in Surry Hills that you can get a late arvo latte).

 Go here for: Creative plant-based eating

 Surry Hills has long had Yulli’s to cover your veggo nights out, but there’s now a daytime destination in the Shift Eatery, a vegan café and delicatessen peddling super sandwiches, tiny sweet treats and solid coffee.
-There are eight sarnies on menu that use meat and mayo substitutes, many of which are inspired by popular carnivorous favourites.
+There are eight sarnies on the menu that use meat and mayo substitutes, many of which are inspired by popular carnivorous favourites.
 The ‘Join the Club’ piles up “chicken” schnitzel, “turkey” slices and “cheddar cheese”.

 Go here for: Prime people watching at a Crown Street institution

-Go here for: Ace coffee
+Go here for: Coffee

 Go here for: Upmarket, European morning meals

-We think people consider Orto Trading Co more a dinner destination but head here in the AM for a Surry Hills brekky that that much more comfortable than the pocket-sized brunch spots in the neighbourhood.
+We think people consider Orto Trading Co more a dinner destination but head here in the AM for a Surry Hills brekky that is much more comfortable than the pocket-sized brunch spots in the neighbourhood.

 Go here for: French cakes on a beautiful terrace

-Go here for: Sydney café classics
+Go here for: Arepas